 I had long ago identified Lauren as an energy vampire.
 I noticed once Erin started working there Lauren would slither up to her desk like a snake and try to start conversations with her.
 I was impressed every single time by Erin’s ability to be so very friendly and loving without giving too much personal information about herself.
 It was all easy and graceful and poised.
 She never sacrificed her confidence for another’s lack.
 She maintained her fierceness and her compassion in a duality like I had never seen before.

 I was always myself with her and we seemed to connect with each other.
-I was still scared to talk to her too much though because I feared for some reason that I’d be rejected by her.
+I was still scared to talk to her though because I feared for some reason that I’d be rejected by her.
 I had noticed, with Lauren’s multiple attempts to gain a close relationship with her that she had been slightly rejected although it was almost indiscernible.
 It made me happy in a way that you feel when the bad guy in the movie is finally revealed for what he is.

-Around Christmas Erin was talking about what to give her twin girls for Christmas.
+Around Christmas, Erin was talking about what to give her twin girls for Christmas.
 I told her how I had a bunch of mine and my sister’s old beanie babies and that we had two of each because we were twins too.
 I told her I could bring a bunch in and she was super thankful.
 I was happy that I had at least had the courage to bring them in.
 On a day to day basis I was usually too scared to talk to her.

-The sad part is I left that lab, without telling Erin how I felt about her.
+The sad part is that I left that lab, without ever telling Erin how I felt about her.
 Without trying to form some kind of a closer relationship with her.
 I feared that I was just like Lauren.
 That I was just as bad as her.
-The universe gives you a mirror of what you are, so maybe I had all those qualities that I saw and despised in Lauren.
+The universe gives you a mirror of what you are, right?
+So maybe I had all those qualities that I saw and despised in Lauren.
 Maybe I was worse than Lauren.

 One time, I went into where Angela and Lauren and Erin were talking about books.
 I was sick of isolating myself when Lauren and Angela were having conversations.
-I didn’t want Erin to think I was only concerned with work.
-I walked over and Angela said one thing or another wondering if they were in trouble for not working.
+I didn’t want Erin to think I was only concerned with work so I went in to casually join the conversation.
+As I walked over and Angela mumbled something about how they were in trouble for not working.
 It didn’t make any sense because most of the time I was just shooting the shit with Angela and we were friends so it hurt having her say that and it put me on edge.
 No, just coming to talk, I said.
-But I immediately felt thrown off by her suggestion even if it just had been a joke, because it didn’t categorize me at all.
+But I immediately felt thrown off by her suggestion even if it just had been a joke, because I felt like it didn’t categorize me at all.
 I didn’t care if they didn’t work.
-I just didn’t like talking in a group if Lauren was there because of how she could make me feel.
 The book conversation ended up being weird and Lauren quickly ended it.

 It felt awful having no one else know what my true intentions or feelings were.
 It felt awful being categorized negatively when I simply didn’t want to be treated badly by Lauren.
 Sure, I did my work and kept to myself, but that didn’t have to mean I wasn’t loving or fun or fun to be around.
-I was never able to form a friendship with Erin or pull these good parts of myself to the front because my confidence was completely depleted.
-I was afraid I was just as bad as what they were saying behind my back.
+I just didn’t like talking in a group if Lauren was there because of how she could make me feel, or how angry I could get.